Pandas groupby() and count() with Examples

-In this article, I will explain how to use groupby() and count() aggregate together with examples. groupBy() function is used to collect the identical data into groups and perform aggregate functions like size/count on the grouped data.
+In this article, I will explain how to use groupby() and count() aggregate together with examples. groupby() function is used to collect identical data into groups and apply aggregation functions to the GroupBy object to summarize and analyze the grouped data.
+Common aggregation functions include sum, mean, count, min, max, and more.

 1. Quick Examples of groupby() and count() of DataFrame